Sports betting apps are a huge part of Ohio’s budding sports betting market, and 17 are currently available in the Buckeye State.

 Most popular online sportsbooks heading to Ohio

-Ohio will also have access to five more sports betting apps that are widely used in the U.S. According to a Morning Consult survey of U.S. adults who said they bet on sports at least monthly, Barstool Sportsbook, Bet365, PointsBet, BetRivers and Bally Bet are all used by between 31% and 37% of respondents.
+Ohio will also have access to five more sports betting apps that are widely used in the U.S. According to a Morning Consult survey of U.S. adults who said they bet on sports at least monthly, Barstool Sportsbook, Bet365 Sportsbook, PointsBet, BetRivers and Bally Bet are all used by between 31% and 37% of respondents.

 Barstool Sportsbook’s Parent company, Penn National Gaming, has elevated its profile considerably since purchasing the former sports website, and the Barstool Sportsbook app is now live in 12 states.